The Hunt (1/5)

 And that’s when Kroe swung an adrenaline-fueled uppercut.

 Kroe could hear the whoops and hollers from his fellow hunters in the trees cheering him on, and he fought back against the creature, who furiously tried to reach around its own neck and bite his head off.
-But it was too late.

 Kroe wiped the blood specks from his eyes and looked around, victorious.
-His fellow hunters began emerging from the trees around the clearing to congratulate their soon to be leader and help him carry his bounty back to the village.
+His fellow hunters began emerging from the trees around the clearing to congratulate their soon-to-be-leader and help him carry his bounty back to the village.

 “Very good,” Obo said, “you are ready for tomorrow’s hunt.
 Let’s get you back to the camp and let the medman patch that up.”